-You should also regularly check the plug and socket for damage, burn marks, sounds of ‘arcing’ (buzzing or crackling).
+You should also regularly check plugs and sockets for damage, burn marks, sounds of ‘arcing’ (buzzing or crackling).

 Q6.
 How can you check whether a product has been recalled?

-If you are concerned that a product at your holiday home has been recalled, you can visit the Electrical Safety First website and use our product recall checker.
+If you are concerned that a product at your holiday let has been recalled, you can visit the Electrical Safety First website and use our product recall checker.

-We also recommend that you register any appliance that you provide in your property – so that if there is a problem with the product, the manufacturer will be able to contact you.
+We also recommend that you register any appliance that you provide in your holiday cottage – so that if there is a problem with the product, the manufacturer will be able to contact you.

 - The brand name

 - The model (usually either a name or a number)